Nature40/Nature40DocumentationProject/docs/units/_unit03/04-climate-deployment.md

 |GW100A-WIFIFB27|C90B7356EFDA99C5 584B057DA2363EDB|3e    |3b  |b8  |e2  |4d  |89  |d2  |c3  |d3  |
 |GW100A-WIFIFC29|CC354E3266838432 3E5CB75B8D4A4722|7c    |f   |b8  |92  |9c  |c   |57  |53  |9d  |

-## Calibration Concept

-The low budget Sensors are usually lacking of a stable measurement quality.
-To obtain reliable micro climate data a three step calibration process is implemented.
-In a first step the measurements of all sensors will be statistically analysed to identify sensor which produce outliers.
-In a second step the sensors will be calibrated in controlled climate settings (-15!C , 15°C and 45°C).
-Finally the sensors are calibrated against an operational running high price reference station in the field.
-For the future a machine learning approach including the radiation, azimuth, temperature and humidity as predictors for the calibrated temperature as the response variable will be used as an rolling calibration tool.

 ### Pre-Calibration